Stalruth/SableyeBot4/PRIVACY.md

 If such collection, processing, or retention is not desired then do not engage with the Application in the ways detailed below.

-This Privacy Policy is in force in conjunction with the Privacy Policy located at [PRIVACY-v3] until at least 31-Mar-2022.

 ## Methods of Data Collection